By Brian McTaggart and August Fagerstrom

 "It felt good," Brantley said.
 "It was a big swing at the time of the game.
 To go up 2-0 instead of 1-0; and one swing away, now they're two swings away.
 It lets the pitcher attack the zone a little bit more.
 The pitching staff did a great job tonight of just keeping them off the bases and getting us back in the dugout quickly so we can keep swinging the bats."

 Shaw shuts the door:Bryan Shaw, typically the setup man in Cleveland, earned his second save of the season with a perfect ninth inning.
 His last save came on June 18, and he now has seven in his career.
 Closer Cody Allen hadn't pitched in three days, but he was unavailable due to a stiff back.

 "His back's stiff," Francona said of his closer.
 "It actually had been for a couple of days, but there hadn't been a situation, and I just wanted to be cautious.
 He can pitch tomorrow.
 He actually threw a bullpen today.
 I just thought it made sense not to pitch him.
 It was a hard thing to do, but I think it's in his best interest."

 SOUND SMART WITH YOUR FRIENDS

 Brian McTaggart is a reporter for MLB.com and writes an MLBlog, Tag's Lines.
-Follow @brianmctaggart on Twitter and listen to his podcast.
+Follow @brianmctaggart on Twitter.
 August Fagerstrom is an associate reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.